vjrantal/IoTCoreApp/README.md

 A simple wrapper app for the main functionality that allows debugging via a simple UI and running the app on a Windows 10 desktop machine.

+# Troubleshooting

+* If you get a big amount of build errors with messages like `The type or namespace name 'System' could not be found` try to clean the solution first and then rebuild the solution.
+* In case the first build error is about a file called `IotHubSettings.txt` see the Running-section above about how to construct the required file.